unknown-gd/quakejs/cctools/README.md

 Press "CTRL+o" to write the file and "CTRL+x" to exit nano.

 ## Final steps
+* Update mapcyle in server.cfg with new maps
 * Restart your webserver
 ```shell
 sudo service apache2 restart
 ```
 * Start your quakejs-Server

 ## Common issues / fixes